pavelpetkovvv/onlineshop/README.md

 # OnlineShop

-*solution to assignment for Software Engineer Inter position at Progress*
+*solution to assignment for Software Engineer Intern position at Progress*

 ## Overview